Attention High School Sophomores and Juniors!

 Win a free summer trip to Washington, D.C., or to Glen Eden Resort near Steamboat Springs!

-An additional two winners will be invited to the Colorado Electric Education Institute’s Cooperative Youth Leadership Camp (CYLC) in Clark, Colorado, just outside Steamboat Springs, in July.
-Here they will join approximately 90 students from Colorado, Kansas, Oklahoma, and Wyoming to improve upon their leadership skills, set up and operate a cooperative, participate in legislative forums and enjoy a slew of activities set in the beautiful Colorado Rockies.
+An additional two winners will be invited to the Colorado Electric Educational Institute’s Cooperative Youth Leadership Camp (CYLC) in Clark, Colorado, just outside Steamboat Springs, in July 2023.
+Here they will join nearly 100 students from Colorado, Kansas, Oklahoma, and Wyoming to improve upon their leadership skills, set up and operate a cooperative, participate in legislative forums and enjoy a slew of activities set in the beautiful Colorado Rockies.

 - The student must fill out the application (PDF), which contains an entry form and a few short-answer essay questions.

 - The student must be at least 16 years of age by June 1, 2023.

 - Parents or guardians must receive electric service from MVEA.

 - Include a high-resolution digital or hardcopy image of the student with the application.
 (Photos are used to feature winners in Colorado Country Life magazine.)